Editorial advisory

 Water Verdict

-Union County receives a poor water quality assessment with a grade of F and a score of 9.7 out of 100.
+Union County, Illinois receives a poor water quality assessment with a grade of F and a score of 9.7 out of 100.
 The water supply has documented quality issues.
 Residents are strongly encouraged to use filtered or bottled water for drinking and to stay informed about utility improvement plans.
+Separately, EPA ATTAINS assessments cover 106 water bodies in the county's watershed, with 44.3% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.

 Violation Context

-Union County has recorded 46 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Union County, Illinois show 46 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 349.2 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+Independent monitoring is comparatively sparse here — 142 water-quality results logged in the EPA Water Quality Portal over the past five years — so the utility's own reporting carries extra weight.

 Consumer Guidance